xantari/PinCab.Configurator/readme.md

 21. VPinMame registry location settings (for those not using DMDExt).
 	a.
 Option to set Default
 	b.
 Option to update all previously run ROM's DMD positions
 22. All functions of SetDMD + more options (Utilities>>PinMAME ROM Browser)
 	a.
 You can preview the ROM settings in either DMDExt or VPinMame's native renderer
+23. Pinup Player location settings read/write/validation

 # Instructions